kennylajara/django-number-to-text/README.md

 8. Create a root user.
 9. Get an Access Token (fetch `/token` with the username and password of your user).
 10. Fetch the `/num_to_english` as explained in the document link on the first part of this README file.
 Don't forget to send the `access` token as a bearer token.

+## Easter Egg

+There is an "easter egg", a hidden feature that can be activated by uncommenting a line of code.
+The reason why I created the feature is because it appeared a nice to have feature and it was easy to implement with the current design.
+The reason to hide it is because it is not a requirement of the assessment.